Shahid Akhtar Qalandar

+Shahid continues to blend traditional melodies with contemporary sounds and modern videography.
+In 2024 and 2025, he re-recorded and remastered many of his earlier tracks, growing his YouTube channel to over 41,000 subscribers.

 He is a pioneer in using combining traditional and western musical instruments.
 His song Thala Thala has become an anthem for young people, and its melody has been added to a of traditional folk tunes called Hareep.

 In July 2005, he was the first artist from Gilgit Baltistan to perform for President of Pakistan Pervez Musharraf.
 After the performance, Shahid requested that an auditorium and professional recording studio be built in Gilgit Baltistan where artists from the region could showcase their talent.

 Shahid Akhtar Qalandar has recorded six albums and has been part of promoting cultural music of mountains locally and internationally level as a lead singer and rubab player.

 Shahid has always encouraged young people, especially girls, from Gilgit-Baltistan to learn music and gain education.
 In 2007, he introduced the first female singer from the region, breaking the ideology of male dominance in regional music.
 He believes music and education are the only weapons which can defeat extremism from the region.

 In July 2016, Shahid visited Bulbulik the music school in Gojal Hunza and Leif Larsen Music Center at Altit to encourage youth towards music.

 In September 2016, he made a video message for youth of Gilgit Baltistan to avoid from drugs and alcohol.